TYPO3-cookbooks/VagrantTypo3Org/README.md

 Now, the updates can be applied and the chef magic will start.

+# Advanced Topics

+## Configure Vagrant file

+To adjust configuration open ``Vagrantfile`` file and change settings according to your needs.

+	# Activate the GUI or run in headless mode
+	config.vm.boot_mode = :gui

+	# Turn on verbose Chef logging if necessary
+	chef.log_level      = :debug

 ## Update the site to the latest version

 Run the following command to download and extract the site incl. database again: